A Study of Time-varying Cost Parameter Estimation Methods in Automated Transportation Systems based on Mobile Robots: Results of the Experiments

-At first the Least square moving window method is implemented to find the estimation.
+As discussed in Section \ref{exp1}, we applied three parameter estimation methods to estimate one of the cost parameters.
+In all the plots of results of these methods, the upper part shows the estimation result of the method and the lower part shows the observation.
+Also, in all the plots, blue line shows the estimated values, the green line shows the error values and the red thick line shows the mean error value.
+At first the Least square moving window (LSMW) method is implemented to find the estimation.
 The window size was taken as 5.

-According to the Figure~\ref{LSMW}, Least Square moving window method provides estimates over the time with the standard deviation of estimation error being of the order of $10^(-2)$.
+In Figure~\ref{LSMW}, the results of estimates obtained by LSMW method demonstrated at the top and in the bottom the observation is plotted.
+In the upper part of the plot in Figure~\ref{LSMW}, the mean of the estimates are observed to be of the order of $10^(-1)$.
 The error level is being reduced by applying the Recursive Least Square (RLS) method, whose estimation results are shown in Figure~\ref{RLS}.
-The mean of the estimation error by RLS method is further reduced to $10^(-2)$.
-The estimation by the Kalman filtering is given by the Figure~\ref{KF}.
-In Figure~\ref{KF}, the estimation error is of the order of $10^(-3)$ (as given in the plot).
-Hence, we can infer that the Kalman Filtering method provides the most suitable estimation for the cost parameter which provides traversal time or time of completion.
+As we can see, the mean of the estimation error by RLS method is further reduced to $10^(-2)$.
+The results of estimation done by the Kalman filtering is given by the Figure~\ref{KF} and the mean of the estimation error is of the order of $10^(-3)$.
 All the computations done are enough short in time to be obtained in real time.

-While, \cite{a38} proposed to calculate the fuzzy cost function when the Simple Ant Colony Optimisation (SACO) algorithm is implemented for optimal path generation, our work suggests to identify and estimate the cost parameter (like $C_0\left(t,b,f\right)$) values during the optimal path generation on every iteration,by the suggested method.
-In this way, when the costs of the time-varying parameters of the system changes the optimal path to the target can be known more efficiently.